Kansas Angler

 Click HERE to learn how to prevent the spread of zebra mussels.

-up to 7 lbs
+Channel Catfish Fair up to 5 lbs

 Harvest regulations include a 15-inch minimum length limit and 5/day creel limit.